-PROXY FOR ANNUAL MEETING TO BE HELD APRIL 20, 2017 This proxy is solicited on behalf of the Board of Directors
+PROXY FOR ANNUAL MEETING TO BE HELD APRIL 26, 2018 This proxy is solicited on behalf of the Board of Directors

-The undersigned hereby appoints RALPH W. BABB, JR., ROBERT E. SANCHEZ, WAYNE R. SANDERS, RICHARD K. TEMPLETON, or any one or more of them, the true and lawful attorneys of the undersigned with power of substitution, to vote as proxies for the undersigned at the annual meeting of stockholders of Texas Instruments Incorporated to be held in Dallas, Texas, on April 20, 2017, at 8:30 a.m.
-(Central time) and at any or all adjournments thereof, according to the number of shares of common stock that the undersigned would be entitled to vote if then personally present, in the election of directors, upon the board proposals and upon other matters properly coming before the meeting.
-If no contrary indication is made, this proxy will be voted FOR the election of each director nominee, FOR Proposals 2 and 4 and FOR "1 year" on Proposal 3.
+The undersigned hereby appoints MARK A. BLINN, ROBERT E. SANCHEZ, RICHARD K. TEMPLETON, or any one or more of them, the true and lawful attorneys of the undersigned with power of substitution, to vote as proxies for the undersigned at the annual meeting of stockholders of Texas Instruments Incorporated to be held in Dallas, Texas, on April 26, 2018, at 8:30 a.m.
+(Central time) and at any or all adjournments thereof, according to the number of shares of common stock that the undersigned would be entitled to vote if then personally present, in the election of directors, upon the Board proposals and upon other matters properly coming before the meeting.
+If no contrary indication is made, this proxy will be voted FOR the election of each director nominee and FOR Proposals 2 through 4.
 If other matters come before the meeting, this proxy will be voted in the discretion of the named proxies.

 Should you have an account in the TI Contribution and 401(k) Savings Plan or the TI 401(k) Savings Plan, this proxy represents the number of TI shares allocable to that plan account as well as other shares registered in your name.
 As a "named fiduciary" under the plans for TI shares allocable to that plan account and for shares for which no voting instructions are received, this proxy will serve as voting instructions for The Northern Trust Company, trustee for the plans, or its designee.
 The plans provide that the trustee will vote each participant's shares in accordance with the participant's instructions unless otherwise required by law.
-If the trustee does not receive voting instructions for TI shares under the plans by April 17, 2017, those shares will be voted, in accordance with the terms of plans, in the same proportion as the shares for which voting instructions have been received unless otherwise required by law.
+If the trustee does not receive voting instructions for TI shares under the plans by April 23, 2018, those shares will be voted, in accordance with the terms of plans, in the same proportion as the shares for which voting instructions have been received unless otherwise required by law.
 If other matters come before the meeting, the named proxies will vote plan shares on those matters in their discretion.